Chapter 1. Introduction and Methods

 - People with a usual primary care provider

-- People who were unable or delayed in receiving needed medical care, dental care, or prescription medications due to financial or insurance reasons
+- Composite: People who were unable to get or delayed in getting needed medical care, dental care, or prescription medicines in the last 12 months

-Policymakers and others have voiced their support for composite measures because they can be used to facilitate understanding of information from many different measures.
-The effort to develop new composites is ongoing, and in 2006, a number of new composite measures were added.iv Composite measures, which now make up about 20% of the core measures, are listed in Table 1.3.
+Policymakers and others have voiced their support for composite measures because these measures can be used to facilitate understanding of information from many different measures.
+The effort to develop new composites is ongoing.
+In 2006, a number of new composite measures were added.iv Composite measures, which now make up about 20% of the core measures, are listed in Table 1.4.

-Composite measures in the NHDR and NHQR are created based on two different models—appropriateness model or opportunities model.
+Composite measures in the NHDR and NHQR are created a variety of different ways.
 When possible, an appropriateness model is used to create composite measures.
 It is sometimes referred to as the "all-or-none" approach because it is calculated based on the number of patients who received all appropriate services.
 One example of this model is the diabetes composite, in which a patient who receives only one or two of the three services would not be counted as having received the recommended care.

 ||Individual measures forming composite